Recent Contributions to Theories of Discrimination: Discriminatory Social Norms

-The main result of P\c{e}ski and Szentes (2013) is that, under some conditions, there exist equilibria that involve discrimination.
-In discriminatory equilibria, agents refuse to form relations with potential partners of social or physical color that does not match their own.\footnote{There are three possible types of discriminatory equilibria.
-The first involves full segregation, and members of both colors symmetrically discriminate against each other.
-The other two types are asymmetric discriminatory equilibria, where one color strongly discriminates against the other, while members of this disfavored color at most weakly discriminate.} For instance, a white employer may not propose a (profitable) partnership to a black worker because he fears that, if he did so, they might be refused employment by other white workers in the future.
-Indeed, these fears may be well-founded in equilibrium.
+In this setup, if forming a partnership were a one-time decision, all agents would always choose to enter these relationships.
+However, in the dynamic context, their desire to form partnerships may be affected by how the agents expect their partnership history to influence future partnership opportunities.
+Because an agents' social identity is a signal of their partnership history, this information may be conveyed to future matches, who may react (positively or negatively) to it.
+The main result of \cite{peskiszentes2013} is that, under some conditions, there exist equilibria that involve discrimination, in which agents refuse to form relations with potential partners of social or physical identity that does not match their own.\footnote{There are three possible types of discriminatory equilibria.
+The first involves full segregation, and members of both identities symmetrically discriminate against each other.
+The other two types are asymmetric discriminatory equilibria, where one identity strongly discriminates against the other, while members of this disfavored identity at most weakly discriminate.} For instance, an identity-$A$ agent may refuse to form a partnership with an identity-$B$ agent for fear that, if they did so, future $A$ potential partners will refuse them partnership.
+Indeed, these fears may be well-founded in equilibrium, if the ``equilibrium social norm'' is for $A$ agents to refuse partnership with anyone of either physical or social $B$ identity (remember that partnering up with an identity-$B$ agent may turn someone's social identity from $A$ to $B$).
+The technology of the changing social identity makes it possible for society to punish not only those who fail to discriminate, but also those who fail to punish non-discriminators.